-The Eureka Card, if from Zodiac, would be the first time he failed to add any text to his correspondence.
+The 'Eureka' card, if from Zodiac Killer, would be the first time he failed to add any text to his correspondence, besides the envelope.
 The photocopying of the two keys however is curious, in that he could have sent a photograph or a drawing, but chose this form of contact.
-The photocopy suggests inversion, reversal or a negative as the overriding message in accompaniment to the two US postal keys, but so far no credible reasoning for this communication has been uncovered since the time it was discovered about a decade ago.
+The photocopied image suggests inversion, reversal, or a negative as the overriding message in accompaniment to the two US postal keys, however, no definitive reason or meaning to this communication has been uncovered since the time it was discovered about a decade ago.
 But one would assume an underlying message exists regarding this card.